Newmont posts $2 billion loss after charge, gold prices drop

-Top U.S. gold miner Newmont Mining Corp (NEM.N) on Friday posted a $2 billion (1.3 billion pounds) second-quarter loss after a sharp drop in bullion prices and an impairment charge related to two Australian mines.
+Top U.S. gold miner Newmont Mining Corp (NEM.N) on Friday posted a $2 billion second-quarter loss after a sharp drop in bullion prices and an impairment charge related to two Australian mines.

 Newmont said the one-time $1.8 billion charge was primarily tied to two of its Australian mines, Boddington and Tanami, where sinking gold and copper prices have lowered the value of property, plant and mine development.